ARCLeeds/arcleeds.github.io/pages/research_platforms.md

   </tbody>
 </table>

 † *The JADE2 account registration period closed on 01/09/2024.
 As of this date, we are no longer able to approve project requests.
+1st November 2024: Batch and interactive access to all compute resources will be withdrawn.
 6th January 2025: All access to the service will be withdrawn and physical decommissioning of the system will commence.*